lanjekarsiddhesh/lanjekarsiddhesh/README.md

 2024 Goals:
   [
-    "Create 25+ Projects and learn at least 5-10 new           Technologies."
+    "Create 25+ Projects and learn at least 5-10 new technologies."
   ]

 hobbies: